How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 4. Check your browser with the latest SSL protocol

-To understand this, consider an example: if the browser you are using only supports TLS 1.1, but your server supports the latest versions of TLS 1.2 and 1.3, then no connection can be established and the result will be an SSL Handshake Failure error.
+Suppose the browser you are using only supports TLS 1.1.
+But your server supports the latest version TLS 1.2 and TLS 1.3.
+It will cause an incompatibility issue and the connection cannot be established, resulting in an SSL Handshake Failure error.

 To verify this, you can take the help of the same SSL checker tool “Qualys“.